-If SIGNAL is zero, no signal is sent to the process, but kill checks whether it's possible to send a signal to it (that means, to be brief, that the process is owned by the same user, or we are the super-user).
+If SIGNAL is either the number 0 or the string ZERO (or SIGZZERO), no signal is sent to the process, but kill checks whether it's possible to send a signal to it (that means, to be brief, that the process is owned by the same user, or we are the super-user).
 This is useful to check that a child process is still alive (even if only as a zombie) and hasn't changed its UID.
 See perlport for notes on the portability of this construct.